-If you are experiencing issues listening to Colorado Public Radio programming, please read our frequently asked questions on this page, and don't hesitate to contact us with any questions that are not answered below.
+If you are experiencing issues listening to Colorado Public Radio programming, please read our frequently asked questions on this page, and don't hesitate to contact our engineering staff with any questions that are not answered below.

 Yes!
 The streaming audio player is a constant throughout your visit, enabling you to tune in live online to any of CPR’s three services at the bottom of the page.
 The player will automatically minimize while you’re listening, and continue to play when you click links.
 To view the full player, see what’s playing, or listen to a different service, just place your cursor over the player to expand again.
 Please note that if you are using a version of Internet Explorer below version 10, continuous streaming while viewing content will not work.
 We recommend upgrading your version of Internet Explorer or using another browser such as Chrome or Firefox.

 Yes!
 CPR offers a mobile app for Android and iOS devices.
 In addition, the built-in player on our site is supported by iPhones and iPads (running at least iOS 5), in addition to Android devices (running at least Gingerbread/2.3).
 Blackberry & Windows Phone users can either download the TuneIn app or download a stream for use with other applications on the the Streaming page.

 CPR radio stations can also be accessed by using the free NPR News app.
 Once you’ve downloaded the app, click the “Station” icon at the bottom of the screen.
 From there you can search by state.
 To add the station as a favorite for your next use, launch the station stream and click “Add Station to Favorites.”
 When using the app the next time, the station will show up under the favorites tab when you click the “Station” icon at the bottom of the screen.